microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

 You can now call other APIs to see their response

 - eg the `GetSubscriptions` API would return a list of all subscriptions
-- Currently this will return a collection with one item, the subscription you activated in the previous steps
+- Having completed the above steps, this will return a collection with one item, the subscription you activated

 There are helpers for all available SaaS Fulfillment v2 APIs in